cyrilwanner/next-optimized-images/README.md

  */
 ```

-The inlining will only get disabled to exactly this import, so if you import the image a second time without the `?url` option, it will then get inlined again if it is below your limit.
+The inlining will only get disabled for exactly this import, so if you import the image a second time without the `?url` option, it will then get inlined again if it is below your limit.

 #### ?sprite